 This document outlines the potential loan terms so you’ll understand the actual cost of the mortgage and can compare quotes from other lenders.
 This article will explain more about how Loan Estimates work, and what to expect when you’re looking at one.

 What Is A Loan Estimate And A Good Faith Estimate?

-A Loan Estimate is a three-page document prospective borrowers receive from their lender shortly after submitting a mortgage application.
-It spells out your potential loan terms, as well as upfront, monthly, and closing costs.
-That way, you’ll know how much you can expect to pay for housing both now and over time.
+A Loan Estimate is a three-page document prospective borrowers receive from their lenders shortly after submitting a mortgage application.
+It spells out your potential loan terms, as well as upfront, monthly and closing costs..

-Your lender will issue your Loan Estimate to you within 3 business days of receiving your completed mortgage application.
-That way, you can see and prepare for the upfront and ongoing expenses of buying your new home.
-The bank will consider your mortgage application complete for the purposes of generating a Loan Estimate if you have provided them with:
+Your lender should send you a Loan Estimate within 3 business days of receiving your completed mortgage application.
+This allows you to understand and prepare for the upfront and ongoing expenses that come with buying a home.

 - Your name

 - Your income